rituparna-sarkar/Student--Enrollment--Form/README.md

 ## About JsonPowerDB
 JsonPowerDB is a powerful database server with developer friendly REST API services.
 Its benefits include -
 - Simple to use, real time database
-- Well defined  and seemless CRUD operations
+- Well defined  and seamless CRUD operations
 - Schema free, easy to maintain
 - Serverless support
 - Multi-mode databases, one solution to  variety of data